johngrahamreynolds/CyberSolve-LinAlg/README.md

 The HF space makes use of the Python `streamlit` package, the Nvidia `apex` library, the full suite of the Hugging Face `transformers`, `tokenizers`, etc. ecosystem, and more to provide an extremely fast inference experience in querying the mathematical reasoning model through a simple UI.
 The finetuned versions of *CyberSolve* are no larger than about a few Gig, so they fit comfortably onto a single GPU.
 The dedicated inference application runs explicitly on an Nvidia T4.

-This GPU-optimized inference of CyberSolve can be found here: [CyberSolve-LinAlg-1.2 inference](https://huggingface.co/spaces/MarioBarbeque/CyberSolveLinAlg1.2)
+This GPU-optimized inference of CyberSolve can be found here: [CyberSolve-LinAlg-1.2 inference](https://huggingface.co/spaces/MarioBarbeque/CyberSolveLinAlg1.2).

+If the HF space is asleep, simply restart it and the compute instance will be ready in less than 5 minutes.

 Try it out!